-During the late discussions in this city.
-Lincoln made a speech, to which Judge Douglas replied.
-In Lincoln's speech he took the broad ground that according to the Declaration of Independence, the whites and blacks are equal.
-From this he drew the conclusion, which he several times repeated, that the white man had no right to pass laws for the government if the clies may without the aggress consent.
-This speem of Labora's was beard and appropriate of all the Atomical sessenties in Springface.
-So some as Mr. Labora was been speaking.
-Mr. Challeg arises and requested all the diagrams to the Samos factors.
-Then all so and times and as better the they laborate the clieve and a factors of another installed diagram on which was speaking.
-We am the purchasely attended to the purchase attended t
+"During the late discussions in this city, Lincoln made a speech, to which Judge Douglas replied.
+In Lincoln's speech he took the broad ground that, according to the Declaration of Independence, the whites and blacks are equal.
+From this he drew the conclusion, which he several times repeated, that the white man had no right to pass laws for the government of the black man without the nigger's consent.
+This speech of Lincoln's was heard and applauded by all the Abolitionists assembled in Springfield.
+So soon as Mr. Lincoln was done speaking, Mr. Codding arose, and requested all the delegates to the Black Republican Convention to withdraw into the Senate chamber.
+They did so: and after long deliberation, they laid down the following Abolition platform as the platform on which they stood.
+We call the particular attention of all our readers to it."

-Then follows the lifetheal planerm, were for word which I read at Ornera.
-Now that was published in Mr. Librality own town eleven days after the orderentian was belough to has remained on recording to this cay never contradicted.
+Then follows the identical platform, word for word, which I read at Ottawa.
+Now, that was published in Mr. Lincoln's own town, eleven days after the

+Convention was held, and it has remained on record up to this day never contradicted.

-When I quoted the resolutions at Omina and questioned Mr. Lincoln in relation to them the said that his name was on the committee that reported them, but he did not some, not old he tilink he served because he was in thought he was in Tarewell County at the time for the convention was in session.
-He did not deny that the resolutions were passed by the Som offer donvention.
-He did not know better and excluding thought they were hat another this friends declared that they had discovered that they varied in some respects they were have resolutions passed by that convention.
+When I quoted the resolutions at Ottawa and questioned Mr. Lincoln in relation to them, he said that his name was on the committee that reported them, but he did not serve, nor did he think he served, because he was, or thought he was, in Tazewell County at the time the Convention was in session.
+He did not deny that the resolutions were passed by the Springfield Convention.
+He did not know better, and evidently thought that they were; but afterward his friends declared that they had discovered that they varied in some respects from the resolutions passed by that Convention.
 I have shown you that I had good evidence for believing that the resolutions had been passed at Springfield.

-Mr. Lincoln ought to have known betters but not a word is said about his ignorance on the subject whilst I. notwithstanding the circumstances am accused of forgety.
+Mr. Lincoln ought to have known better; but not a word is said about his ignorance on the subject, whilst I, notwithstanding the circumstances, am accused of forgery.

-New, I will show you that if I have made a mistake as to the place where these resolutions were adopted-and when I get down to Springfall I will investigate the matter and see whether or not I have-the principles they enunciate were adopted as the Black Republican platform [White, white], in the various counties and congressional districts throughout the north end of the State in obja.
-This platform was adopted in nearly every county that gave a Black Republican majority for the legis-Tapure in that year, and here is a man [pointing to Mr. Denic, who sat on the stand near Deacon Bross] who knows as well as any living man that it was the creed of the Black Republican party at that time.
-I would be willing to call Denid as a witness, or any other honest man belonging to that party.
-I will now read the resolutions adopted at the Rockford convention on the 30th of August 1834 which nominated Washburne for Congress.
-You elected him on
+Now, I will show you that if I have made a mistake as to the place where these resolutions were adopted, -and when I get down to Springfield I will investigate the matter, and see whether or not I have,-that the principles they enunciate were adopted as the Black Republican platform ["white, white"], in the various counties and Congressional districts throughout the north end of the State in 1854.
+This platform was adopted in nearly every county that gave a Black Republican majority for the Legislature in that year, and here is a man [pointing to Mr. Denio, who sat on the stand near Deacon Bross] who knows as well as any living man that it was the creed of the Black Republican party at that time.
+I would be willing to call Denio as a witness, or any other honest man belonging to that party.
+I will now read the resolutions adopted at the Rockford Convention on the 30th of August, 1854, which nominated Washburne for Congress.
+You elected him on the following platform:

-Resolved.
-That the continued and increasing aggressions of slavery in our country are destructive of the best rights of a free people, and that such aggressions cannot be successfully resisted without the united political action of all good men.
+"Resolved, That the continued and increasing aggressions of slavery in our country are destructive of the best rights of a free people, and that such aggressions cannot be successfully resisted without the united political action of all good men.

-Resolved.
-That the citizens of the United States hold in their hands peaceful, constitutional, and efficient remedy against the encroachment of the slave power, the ballot-box; and if that remedy is boldly and wisely applied, the principles of liberty and eternal justice will be established.
+"Resolved, That the citizens of the United States hold in their hands a peaceful, constitutional, and efficient remedy against the encroachments of the slave power,-the ballot box; and if that remedy is boldly and wisely applied, the principles of liberty and eternal justice will be established.